RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 Common user mistakes to avoid:

-• Not verifying the agent's credentials or identity before initiating a transaction.
+• Failing to verify the agent's credentials or identity before initiating a transaction.

-• Failing to collect a transaction receipt or confirmation SMS after a successful or failed transaction.
+• Omitting to collect a transaction receipt or confirmation SMS after a successful or failed transaction.

 • Allowing the agent to handle your Aadhaar card or biometric scanner without your direct supervision.

-• Not checking your account balance regularly to spot any unauthorised transactions promptly.
+• Failing to check your account balance regularly to spot any unauthorised transactions promptly.

 What Merchants Need to Know About Offering AePS